ckrinitsin/focaccia/README.md

 The following files belong to a rough framework for the snapshot comparison engine:

- - `main.py`: Entry point to the tool.
-Handling of command line arguments, pre-processing of input logs, etc.

- - `snapshot.py`: Structures used to work with snapshots.
+ - `focaccia/snapshot.py`: Structures used to work with snapshots.
 The `ProgramState` class is our primary representation of program snapshots.

- - `compare.py`: The central algorithms that work on snapshots.
+ - `focaccia/compare.py`: The central algorithms that work on snapshots.

- - `parser.py`: Utilities for parsing logs from Arancini and QEMU, as well as serializing/deserializing to/from our own log format.

- - `arch/`: Abstractions over different processor architectures.
+ - `focaccia/arch/`: Abstractions over different processor architectures.
 Will be used to integrate support for more architectures later.
 Currently, we only have X86.

-## Concolic execution
+### Concolic execution

 The following files belong to a prototype of a data-dependency generator based on symbolic
 execution:

- - `symbolic.py`: Algorithms and data structures to compute and manipulate symbolic program transformations.
+ - `focaccia/symbolic.py`: Algorithms and data structures to compute and manipulate symbolic program transformations.
 This handles the symbolic part of "concolic" execution.

- - `lldb_target.py`: Tools for executing a program concretely and tracking its execution using [LLDB](https://lldb.llvm.org/).
+ - `focaccia/lldb_target.py`: Tools for executing a program concretely and tracking its execution using [LLDB](https://lldb.llvm.org/).
 This handles the concrete part of "concolic" execution.

- - `miasm_util.py`: Tools to evaluate Miasm's symbolic expressions based on a concrete state.
+ - `focaccia/miasm_util.py`: Tools to evaluate Miasm's symbolic expressions based on a concrete state.
 Ties the symbolic and concrete parts together into "concolic" execution.

-## Helpers
+### Helpers

+ - `focaccia/parser.py`: Utilities for parsing logs from Arancini and QEMU, as well as serializing/deserializing to/from our own log format.

  - `miasm_test.py`: A test script that traces a program concolically.